appdev-lessons/helper-methods-part-1/content.md

 when writing routes, we can replace that whole thing as

-`get "/movies" => movies#create`.
+`get "/movies" => "movies#create"`.

 All we are doing here is passing a hash argument to the `get` method, and this hash is `{ "/movies" => "movies#create" }` (with the curly braces dropped because it is the last argument to the method).

 Remember, the `#` symbol is used to indicate an `Object#method`, which, in this example, is `MoviesController#create`.

 We can go also go shorter for the homepage route at the URL path `/`.
-We can just write: `root movies#index`. `root` is a method provided by Rails to define the "homepage".
+We can just write: `root "movies#index"`. `root` is a method provided by Rails to define the "homepage".
 It doesn't need a URL path, because the homepage is always `/`.

 Do this refactoring on your own for all of the routes.